Racial Inequality in the Workplace: Everything You Need to Know

 Racial Inequality in the Workplace

-Minorities in the workplace is the focus of U.S. federal Equal Employment Opportunity (EEOC) policy and oversight; providing EEO guidelines to workplace best practices toward the protection of civil rights.
+Minorities in the workplace are the focus of the U.S. Federal Equal Employment Opportunity Commission (EEOC) policy and oversight; providing EEO guidelines to workplace best practices toward the protection of civil rights.
 The culmination of more than a century of contribution by workers vested in equal opportunity in the workplace, the legislative rules enacted to protect the rights of workers, specifically target the issue of equal treatment for minorities, in the interest of upholding the constitutional right to equality as citizens.
-Counter argument to this legal perspective, is that ownership or employee-ownership (i.e. shareholder) entitles one to equity; the foundation of common law, the Social Contract (i.e. property ownership).
+A counter argument to this legal perspective is that ownership or employee-ownership (i.e., shareholder) entitles one to equity; the foundation of common law, the Social Contract (i.e., property ownership).

-Add race to the discussion, and we find that the “first impression” attribution of social media is basis to recruitment practice.
-We also find out that social media and digital recruitment platforms are data driven.
+Add race to the discussion, and we find that the “first impression” attribution of social media is the basis for recruitment practice.
+We also find out that social media and digital recruitment platforms are data-driven.
 Who has control of the data is a legal question, that offers insight into millions of “received” yet not “reviewed” applicant files.
 Favoritism is a strong cultural element.
 Within such apparently harmless networking, white Americans tend to aid other whites, because “social resources” are concentrated among whites.
-If African-Americans are not part of the similar networks, they will have a harder time finding decent jobs.
+If African-Americans are not part of similar networks, they will have a harder time finding decent jobs.

 Blacks are more evenly divided.
 48 percent say prejudice is the more pervasive problem, with 40 percent indicating that discrimination in U.S. institutions and laws is more of an issue.
 Lower caliber schools and job opportunities are the major reasons cited by blacks.
 More generally, responses indicate that in the U.S. Black people have a more difficult time attaining success than whites, despite that racial discrimination in the workplace is illegal.